-Currently, our headline estimate of an average impact of 10 grams treats ChCC receipt as a black box.
-However, as discussed in section 2.1, ChCC includes a range of provisions and services, which have been shown to work in other contexts.
-For example, provision of food to mothers during pregnancy has been shown to have large short- and long-term effects in the US using data from the 1960s and 1970s (Almond, Hoynes and Schanzenbach, 2011; Hoynes, Schanzenbach and Almond, 2016).
+Currently, our headline estimate of an average impact of 10 g treats ChCC receipt as a black box.
+However, as discussed in Section 2.1, ChCC includes a range of provisions and services, which have been shown to work in other contexts.
+For example, provision of food to mothers during pregnancy has been shown to have large shortand long-term effects in the USA using data from the 1960s and 1970s (Almond et al. 2011; Hoynes et al. 2016).
 And Doyle (2017) documents medium-term improvements in cognitive and socio-emotional development of children in response to home visits to families and group education classes.
 In this section we consider five potential mechanisms of action to explain the impacts of ChCC.
-These are (i) a maternal nutrition component, (ii) a prenatal care component, (iii) a home visit component, (iv) a social connection component capturing links to the wider social-safety net, and (v) a C-section component capturing potential reductions in rates of Caesarean section owing to the program.
-These potential mechanisms envelope the majority of ChCC components, with the exception of the pre-natal educational component for parents, which, as we discuss below, is not included given problems with data availability.
+These are (i) a maternal nutrition component, (ii) a prenatal care component, (iii) a home visit component, (iv) a social connection component capturing links to the wider social safety net, and (v) a C-section component capturing potential reductions in rates of Caesarean section owing to the program.
+These potential mechanisms envelope the majority of ChCC components, with the exception of the prenatal educational component for parents, which, as we discuss below, is not included given problems with data availability.